To Anatoly Garagulya.

 A life-buoy by these seamen will be thrown.

-There storms happen all year round,
+There the storms fall on all year round,

 And the seamen keep watches and ward...

 But they’ll never let someone be drowned